iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/906c8119-dd61-4e74-8749-7e3f472d26ab" />
 </p>

-- Above, the golden ticket forges a Kerberos Ticket Granting Ticket (`TGT`) that allows an attacker to authenticate as a privileged user, such as a Domain Administrator.
-We used the tool `smbexec` where when it is executed, it presents the forged `TGT` to the Key Distribution Center (KDC), which issues a legitimate service ticket (`TGS`) for the target SMB (`CIFS`) service because the forged TGT appears valid.
-The tool then uses this TGS to authenticate to the SMB service on the target system.
-Since the impersonated account has administrative privileges, `smbexec` leverages built-in Windows administrative features, such as creating and starting a temporary service, to execute commands remotely and provide an interactive shell.
-Therefore, the Golden Ticket enables trusted authentication, while the shell is obtained through legitimate Windows remote administration mechanisms

 - Now, we can detect this attack by looking for Event ID `4769` (TGS requests) without a preceding Event ID `4768` (TGT request).
 In normal Active Directory operations, a user must first request a TGT (Event ID `4768`) before requesting a Service Ticket (TGS).
 However, with a Golden Ticket, the attacker presents the forged TGT directly to the Domain Controller, bypassing the normal TGT request process.
 This creates an orphan TGS per se, where an Event ID `4769` appears without a corresponding Event ID `4768`

 ```